Summary

 Lieutenant governor of Maryland

-In 2006, Brown was elected lieutenant governor on a ticket with Martin O’Malley, the former mayor of Baltimore.[18]
-The pair were the only challenging candidates to defeat an incumbent gubernatorial ticket in the 2006 election cycle.[19]
+In 2006, Brown was elected lieutenant governor on a ticket with Martin O’Malley, the former mayor of Baltimore.[19]
+The pair were the only challenging candidates to defeat an incumbent gubernatorial ticket in the 2006 election cycle.[20]
 On January 17, 2007, Brown was sworn in as Maryland’s 8th lieutenant governor.
 Both Brown and O’Malley were reelected by a 56% to 42% margin on November 2, 2010.
-Brown was the first person ever elected lieutenant governor directly from the Maryland House of Delegates.
+Brown was the first person elected lieutenant governor directly from the Maryland House of Delegates.

 Governor O’Malley tasked Brown to lead the O’Malley-Brown administration’s efforts on several policy fronts, including efforts to expand and improve health care, support economic development, help victims of domestic violence, increase access to higher education, and provide veterans with better services and resources.